 A vast disparity between the value of their assets (due to sky-rocketing real estate prices in Bangalore) and quantum of returns makes it hard for owners to resist the temptation of divesting their business.
 Most are continuing the legacy due to nostalgia related to a family enterprise.
 Those talkies that can afford to update facilities, inject capital only to realise that it’s a losing battle.
 Falling production budgets and a lack of patronage/viewership from the educated elite has meant that Kannada movies lack nuance and technical finesse.
 It’s a vicious cycle where the ageing infrastructure begins to mirror the quality of content being screened within.

 It was hard not to succumb to nostalgia myself while shooting talkies.
 Their anachronism is a huge part of their charm with the uniquely Indian cocktail of architectural styles.
-While talkies are predominantly patronised by the working classes in urban Indian, the closure of Rex theatre, considered an iconic landmark of Bangalore, was an emotional moment that resonated with many across age and class barriers – a collective feeling of community that few edifices/institutions inspire.
+While talkies are predominantly patronised by the working classes in urban Indian, the closure of Rex theatre, considered an iconic landmark of Bangalore, was an emotional moment that resonated with many across age and class barriers, many lamented the loss of a link to an old-world culture and a collective feeling of community that few edifices/institutions inspire.

 Despite the obituaries, single screens are still critical to a movie’s success, especially in smaller towns and villages.
 A majority of screens in India are still housed in talkies and movie producers/distributors are mindful of this audience.
 Even urban single screen theatre owners are trying to find innovative ways to diversify their audience and pull in more numbers.
 While the prognosis is still dire, there is no cause to sound the death knell for talkies just yet.

 An excerpt of this work was published in the Mint Lounge on 10th August, 2019.
 You can read the piece here